banuaggun/banuaggun/README.md

 <h4>About Me</h4>

->_I'm a Ui/Ux Designer specializing in building (and occasionally coding) exceptional design experiences.
-Currently, I'm focused on building user interface design and responsive frontend web applications._
+>_As a Ui/Ux Designer, I have a passion for creating (and sometimes coding) outstanding design experiences.
+My current focus is on developing user interface design and responsive frontend web applications.
+When I'm not committing code, I'm working on a new interface design project._

 <h4>Tools & Technologies I Use</h4>